chornberger-c2c/isovalent-cilium-lab/lab.md

 ```
 => this creates namespace cilium-test which we will use later on!

-## Requests should work to world on 443/tcp
+## Verify that all outgoing requests work

+We test the connection from the first pod in namespace cilium-test to https://cilium.io and get a positive return code.

 ```
 BACKEND=$(kubectl get pods -n cilium-test -o jsonpath='{.items[0].metadata.name}')